ceph/ceph/doc/man/8/monmaptool.rst

 .. option:: --print

-   will print a plaintext dump of the map, after any modifications are made.
+   print a plaintext dump of the map, after any modifications are made.

+.. option:: --feature-list [plain|parseable]

+   list the enabled features as well as the available ones.

+   By default, a human readable output is produced.

+.. option:: --create

+   create a new monitor map with a new UUID (and with it, a new, empty Ceph cluster).

 .. option:: --clobber

-   will allow monmaptool to overwrite mapfilename if changes are made.
+   allow monmaptool to create a new mapfilename in place of an existing map.

-.. option:: --create

-   will create a new monitor map with a new UUID (and with it, a new, empty Ceph file system).
+   Only useful when *--create* is used.

 .. option:: --generate